Skills you’ll develop

 These skills may include:

-- Critically thinking about and assessing films considering history, theory, techniques, and styles
+- Critically thinking about and exploring films considering history, theory, technique, and style

 - Analyzing and interpreting film forms, aesthetics, receptions, and policies reflecting cultural, social, and political perspectives